luca-drf/luca-drf.github.io/content/blog/oracle-python-m1.md

 ------

-As the app I was developing was going to be deployed as a Docker container, I also wondered if there was an easy way to build an x86 Docker image on my M1 Mac and perhaps spin up an x86 container as well, so I could "smoke test it" locally.
+As the app I was developing was going to be deployed as a Docker container, I also wondered if there was an easy way to build an x86 Docker image on my M1 Mac;
+and perhaps, spin up an x86 container as well, so I could "smoke test it" locally.

 The answer is, well, in this case yes!